Please DONATE to help with maintenance and upkeep of the Wind Repertory Project!

 Program Notes

-This programmatic work depicts the Civil War battle between the iron sided ships Merrimack and Monitor.
+This programmatic work depicts the Civil War battle between the iron-sided ships Merrimack and Monitor.
 The introduction begins forebodingly by way of percussion and brass, signifying the initial meeting of the two titans.
 The music suddenly assumes an intense quick tempo, engaging various styles and volumes to represent the ferocity of the vessels in combat.
 Tonal dissonance and a flurry of percussion colors are used as well to symbolize the fury of battle and the rigid determination of both ships.

-After the outbreak of the American Civil War, the Confederacy built a superior fleet with iron clad ships.
+After the outbreak of the American Civil War, the Confederacy built a superior fleet with iron-clad ships.
 The USS Merrimack launched an assault on the Union warships and inferior wooden vessels.
-She ultimately met her match with the Unions’ armored challenger, the USS Monitor.
+She ultimately met her match with the Union's armored challenger, the USS Monitor.
 The two ironclads shortly squared off and commenced battle, but after hours of fighting, neither vessel could claim an advantage.

 Ironclads captures the fierceness and raw savagery of the battle that would change naval warfare forever.
 The introduction begins forebodingly by way of percussion and brass, signifying the initial meeting of the two titans.
 The music suddenly assumes an intense quick tempo, engaging various styles and volumes to portend the ferocity of the vessels in combat.
-Tonal dissonance and flurry of percussion colors are used as well to connate the fury of battle and the rigid determination of two factions interlocked in an infamous chapter of the most terrible war in American history.
+Tonal dissonance and flurry of percussion colors are used as well to connote the fury of battle and the rigid determination of two factions interlocked in an infamous chapter of the most terrible war in American history.

--Program Note by the Aledo Middle School Honor Winds
+-Program Note by the Aledo Middle School Honor Winds concert progra, 20 December 2013

 State Ratings

-Recent Performances
+Performances

 To submit a performance please join The Wind Repertory Project

-Works for Winds by this Composer
+Works for Winds by This Composer

 Adaptable Music